-Our aim is to help people resolve their problems and feel more positive.
+Our aim is to help people resolve their problems and live fulfilling lives.
 To help ensure that we make a positive difference we follow a number of ethical principles.

-You are welcome to read these documents – we have linked to them at the bottom of this page.
+You are welcome to read the ethics documents listed below – we have provided PDF versions of them at the bottom of this page.
 However, the documents are a little long so we have summarised the points which we think are most relevant below:

 Everything that you say to your psychologist is entirely confidential.
 We will never reveal what we have discussed to anyone else.
 The only exception to this is if we need to discuss an issue anonymously in supervision (see note below) or if we have concerns for your safety or concerns for someone else’s safety.
 We would then try to make contact with someone who would be able to keep you or the other person safe.
 Even in this situation we would make every effort to tell you what we are going to do, explain why and discuss the best way of keeping you safe while preserving your privacy.

 Our administrators will take your contact details and make these available to the psychologist with whom you will be meeting.
+Your details remain entirely confidential within Share Resolve.
 We will never share your name or contact details with anyone outside of Share Resolve unless you give us permission to do so.

 Decisions such as whether to continue meeting with one of our psychologists, ending the session early, what we do in the session, what you do outside of the session and which of our questions you should answer are always yours.
 Your psychologist will describe the different approaches and strategies they think will be helpful to you.
 You can discuss the advantages and disadvantages of each option so that you have as much information as possible with which to make a decision.
 If you are not sure why your psychologist is asking certain questions or making a particular suggestion then we encourage you to ask us so we can better explain ourselves.